ceejbot/furthermore/README.md

 `furthermore` is a command-line tool that manipulates keys in an etcd server or cluster somewhere over there.
 It's meant to be more convenient than `etcdctl`.

-It uses your ~/.renvrc` for config.
+It uses a file named ~/.etcdrc` for config.
 That file looks like this:

 ```ini
 hosts=my-etcd-host.example.com:443